Related tools

-MP4 is the most common video format; compressing it reduces file size for sharing, email, or storage.
-Our tool outputs H.264 MP4 so the result plays everywhere.
+MP4 (usually AAC + H.264) is the lingua franca of phones, TVs, browsers, and creator platforms.
+That popularity means files balloon fast when people record long screen shares or 4K phone footage.
+This workflow keeps you inside real limits: adjust resolution ladders, cap fps for talking-head clips, and dial bitrate so HD videos still scrub on Chromebooks.
 We never output a file larger than the original—if compression can't reduce size, we keep the original and tell you.
 All processing runs in your browser; your video never leaves your device.

-When to use MP4 Compressor vs other formats
+When to use How to compress MP4 and reduce video file size vs other formats

 Compress MP4 when your file is too large for email, messaging, or upload limits.
 Use MP4 output when you need maximum compatibility (phones, browsers, social).
-For web-only use, WebM can sometimes give smaller size; for Apple-only workflows, MOV is an option.
+For web-only use, WebM can sometimes be smaller; for Apple-only workflows, MOV is an option.
 For most users, H.264 MP4 is the best balance of size and compatibility.

 Compatibility

-Compressed MP4 (H.264) plays on iPhones, Android, Windows, Mac, smart TVs, and all major browsers.
+Compressed MP4 (H.264) plays on iPhones, Android, Windows, Mac, smart TVs, and major browsers.
 YouTube, Instagram, and other platforms accept it.
-We use a safe quality curve so defaults don't over-compress; you can adjust target size as needed.
+Defaults aim for a safe quality level; you can tune resolution and quality as needed.

 Quality considerations

-We use CRF-based encoding and never exceed the original bitrate.
-High-bitrate sources (e.g. 20+ Mbps) can be reduced significantly; already compressed videos may show limited savings.
-Audio is encoded at 64 kbps for short clips and 96 kbps for longer ones to keep size down without hurting speech clarity.
+We use efficient encoding and never aim to exceed the original bitrate unnecessarily.
+High-bitrate sources (for example 20+ Mbps) can often be reduced a lot; already compressed videos may show limited savings.
+Audio is encoded at sensible bitrates to keep size down while preserving speech clarity.

 Example use cases